AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 The first URL is the alarm routine trigger and the second the notification routine trigger.
 Use the JSON variant (short response).
 But all three variants will work.

+For security reasons the [Root CA certificate](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/AlexaIntruderAlert/certificate.h) is stored in the code (certificate.h).

+The certificate is used to authenticate the identity of the web server. **The certificate will expire in September 2021**.
+It has to be updated then.

+To perform the update (with Firefox browser) just go to the https://www.virtualsmarthome.xyz web site and click on the lock symbol left to the URL.
+Then show details of connection, further information and show certificate.
+Then click on [DST Root CA X3](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/Root-Certificate.png) and then on "PEM (Certificate)".
+The certificate text have to be copied into the sketch to update.

 In the Alexa APP you can then create two routines.
 One is the routine for alarm activities (play sound, speak text etc.).
 And the second is a notification tone, as a reminder to disarm the alarm system when coming back home.
-There is 20 seconds alarm delay until the alarm is raised.
+There is 15 seconds alarm delay until the alarm is raised.

 ![Alexa1](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Alexa1.png)
 ![Alexa2](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Alexa2.png)